Framing Calculator

 Contractor installed$2,000–$4,000

-Real-world note: Exterior load-bearing walls require 2×6 framing in most cold-climate codes to accommodate R-19 to R-21 batt insulation.
-In warm climates (zones 1–3), 2×4 walls with exterior foam insulation may be acceptable — check your local energy code.
-Every window opening in a load-bearing wall requires an engineered header sized for the span — 36" openings typically use doubled 2×6, 48" openings use doubled 2×8.
+Real-world note: Exterior load-bearing walls require 2×6 framing in most cold-climate codes (IRC requires R-20 wall insulation in Climate Zones 5–8) to accommodate R-19 batt insulation.
+Every window opening in a load-bearing wall requires an engineered header sized for the span.
 Undersized headers are a code violation and structural risk.

 Example 3 — Shed Framing (12×16 ft, All 4 Walls + Roof)